grscheller/scheller-linux-archive/grokScala/README.md

 ## 9. Package objects: [grokScala.grok.rand](grok/src/main/scala/grok/packageWide/)
 In scala, types cannot be defined outside of classes/objects.
 They are<br>
-features that is part of Scala's OO system - see page 457 of Oderski's<br>
+features that are part of Scala's OO system - see page 457 of Oderski's<br>
 Programming in Scala, 3rd edition, on path dependent types.
 Types are<br>
 members just like defs, vals, and vars.
 Functional programmers use this<br>
 feature to implement type aliases.